Brandt-moreThan4/Machine-Learning_old/STA-380-Part-2-Exercises_Combined.md

     heavy portfolio and much less than the equal weight.
 That’s not a lot of compensation for all of the risk you are taking on!

-The key takeaways are that the foreign-heavy portfolio is almost certainly a bad idea.
+The key takeaway is that the foreign-heavy portfolio is almost certainly a bad idea.
 It provides little reward in the form of expected returns to compensate us for potentially devastating worst case losses, and higher variability.
-A more difficult decision is to make a determination between the bond-heavy and equal weighted portfolios.
+A more difficult decision is making a determination between the bond-heavy and equal weighted portfolios.

 ### Stress Testing: Worst Case Scenarios